oscarlpez/filebeat-6.6.0-armv7/README.md

 # filebeat-6.6.0-armv7
 Cross compiled filebeat-6.6.0 for ARMv7
-Elastic does not provide Filebeat binaries for ARMv7 Filebeat can easily be cross-compiled with:
+Elastic does not provide Filebeat binaries for ARMv7 This proyect contains the filebeat binary cross compiled and substituted in the official filebeat 6.6.0 linux package

+Filebeat can easily be cross-compiled with:
 ```
 # ----- Instantiate an immutable Go container for cross-compilation ----- #